South Africa Sweep Bangladesh Series With Crushing Innings Victory - UrduPoint

 South Africa Sweep Bangladesh Series With Crushing Innings Victory

+Keshav Maharaj's five-wicket haul sealed South Africa's biggest ever Test win, thrashing Bangladesh by an innings and 273 runs inside three days and giving the tourists a 2-0 series sweep Thursday

-Chittagong, (APP - UrduPoint / Pakistan Point News - 31st Oct, 2024) Keshav Maharaj's five-wicket haul sealed South Africa's thrashing of Bangladesh by an innings and 273 runs inside three days of the second Test, giving the tourists a 2-0 series sweep Thursday.
+Chittagong, (APP - UrduPoint / Pakistan Point News - 31st Oct, 2024) Keshav Maharaj's five-wicket haul sealed South Africa's biggest ever Test win, thrashing Bangladesh by an innings and 273 runs inside three days and giving the tourists a 2-0 series sweep Thursday.

 Bangladesh were all out for 143 in Chattogram after being put straight back in to bat by the Proteas, a single session after ending their first innings on 159.